-All members of the Audit Committee are Independent non-Executive Directors.
-They each have the requisite financial and commercial skills and experience to contribute to the Committee’s deliberations.
-The Audit Committee formally met three times in the year ended December 2018.
-Additionally, the Committee met once in the year to review and consider the quality of the Annual Financial Statements of major subsidiaries to ensure compliance with the Companies Act, 2008.
+All members of our Committee are Independent Non-Executive Directors.
+Each member has the requisite financial and commercial skills and experience to contribute to our Committee’s deliberations.
+We formally met three times during the year ended December 2019.
+Additionally, we met once during the year to review and consider the quality of the Annual Financial Statements of major subsidiaries to ensure compliance with the Companies Act, 2008.

-In the execution of its statutory duties and in accordance with its Charter, the Committee effectively discharged the following responsibilities over the past financial year:
+In the execution of our statutory duties and in accordance with our Charter, we effectively discharged the following responsibilities over the past financial year:

 The CEO, the CFO, senior financial Executives of the Group and representatives from the external and internal auditors attend all meetings by invitation.
-The internal and external auditors have unfettered access to the Audit Committee and its members, and both present formal reports to the Committee.
-The Chairman of the Committee meets quarterly with the Chief Audit Executive (CAE), and at the start of every Committee meeting the external auditors have a private meeting with the Committee.
+The internal and external auditors have unfettered access to our Committee and our members, and both present formal reports to us.
+The Chief Audit Executive (CAE) meets with us on a quarterly basis; and at the start of every Committee meeting the external auditors have a private meeting with the Committee.

 Annually the Committee considers whether it is meeting its duties and responsibilities as set out in the Committee Charter and in terms of the requirements of the Companies Act.